designgears/Manjaro-SteamOS/Instructions for install.md

 Select the full iso image of KDE

-Once installed do any updates and then download the steam deckify software from the manjaro software store.
+Once installed do any  download the steam deckify software from the manjaro software store.

 # sudo pacman -S steam